vak-rashu/pulumi-dev-challenge/README.md

 `esc env set pulumi-esc/dev-env api-key <value>`

-To use this, first we have to set the config in the env file.
+To use the values, first we have to set the config in the env file.
 We can edit the env file by using the following command:-

 `esc env edit pulumi-esc/dev-env`